 The 2 ‘palaces’ at the base of the hill and the main shrine that was added on to the older brick shrine on the upper level are both classic Suryavarman I style, as are the shrine’s lintels and indeed the main sanctuary is an almost identical design to those at Wat Ek or Preah Vihear.
 Finally, texts explain that ceremonies were often carried out at Wat Phu and it’s ‘sister temple’ of Preah Vihear at the same time so consecrating a new linga at both sites simultaneously would also fit.

-Wat Phu then ticks most of the boxes and given the lack of possible alternatives it’s probably not necessary to look elsewhere for Suryavarman’s lost eastern temple.
-Drawbacks: ok it is actually further north than his north temple of Preah Vihear but then it is also just about as east as you can get.
+Wat Phu then ticks most of the boxes and given the lack of possible alternatives it may not be necessary to look elsewhere for Suryavarman’s lost eastern temple.
+Drawbacks: it is actually further north than his north temple of Preah Vihear but then it is also just about as east as you can get.
 (The Wat Umo or Huay Thamo, site not far from Wat Phu but on the eastern bank of the Mekong, was also a pilgrimage site but is usually credited to the earlier Yasovarman).
 There’s no record of Wat Phu ever having been named Ishanatirtha though as a description it does perfectly fit the site.
 Temples and cities frequently changed names anyway according to whims of an incoming king and whilst Wat Phu may have been called Lingaparvartha by earlier monarchs there’s no reason why Suryavarman I may not have called it something else for the duration of his rule.
 (The name Shrestapura was used over a long period to describe the city on the banks of the Mekong but the nearby temple complex of Wat Phu itself would probably have had a different name of its own anyway.)

 As to having a later construction built over the top of it there’s only 1 real possibility large enough which is Kompong Cham’s Wat Nokor.
 As well as upgrading existing temples King’s did frequently demolish older temples and use the materials to build a new one on the same site – e.g. Bayon, Bakheng, possibly Chisor, Kuhananokor etc – and Jayavarman VII’s temple at Wat Nokor was apparently a case in point.
 However, demolishing a major temple by the prestigious King Suryavarman I would have been a different matter from knocking down a half-ruined Chenla period brick tower and Jayavarman VII does generally appeared to have preferred to start most of his constructions more or less from scratch.
 Anyway, whilst it is close to a river and nicely fits the eastern cardinal point there is no tradition of it being a pilgrimage site and doesn’t correspond to that king’s penchant for hills!